What is in this leaflet

 What STILNOX CR is used for

-STILNOX CR is used to initiate and maintain sleep in those with sleeping difficulties, also called insomnia.
+STILNOX CR is used to initiate and maintain sleep in those with sleeping difficulties, also called insomnia in patients over 18 years of age.
 It is not recommended for use for more than 4 weeks at a time.

 STILNOX CR has a different chemical structure to other sleeping tablets.
 STILNOX CR works by binding to special sites in the brain which produce sleep.

 Your doctor, however, may prescribe STILNOX CR for another purpose.

 Ask your doctor or pharmacist if you have any questions about why it has been prescribed for you.

 This medicine is only available with a doctor's prescription.